 First, please allow six to eight weeks from the date of a course before expecting it to appear on your online transcript.

 If the course is still missing from your transcript, please contact the course provider or organizer.
-If the AIANY was the provider, please click here to send an email.
+If the AIANY was the provider, send us an email.
 Be sure to provide your name, the name, date, and time of the program, and the number of credits.